cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `TrialHeartbeatReply`

-Reply message for the `Heartbeat` function.
+Reply message for the `Heartbeat` procedure.

 ```protobuf
 message TrialHeartbeatReply {}